How to Know If You Are Ready for Marriage

 Have you talked about the major things explicitly?

 Children: whether, when, how many, and what happens if you disagree.
-Money: how you'll handle finances, debt, savings.
+Money: how you'll handle finances, debt, savings, different earning trajectories.
 Location: where you'll live and what happens if that needs to change.
-Family: how you'll navigate your respective families of origin.
+Family: how you'll manage your respective families of origin.
 Career: what each person's ambitions are and how you'll support each other through them.
 Religion if relevant.
-These are conversations, not assumptions.
-Many couples enter marriage with only assumed agreement on questions that will later become major fault lines.
+Values around how life is structured.

 Are you marrying this person or the idea of them?